alvarobartt/investpy/README.md

 ## Reference

-`investpy - a Python package for Financial Data Extraction developed by Álvaro Bartolomé del Canto @ alvarob96 at GitHub`
+`investpy - a Python package for Financial Data Extraction developed by Álvaro Bartolomé del Canto @ alvarobartt at GitHub`

 ## Disclaimer